zdfowler0/RevUC2024/README.md

 # Math Game
-Craeted for Revelution UC 2024
+Created for Revelution UC 2024

 - Using Python